 Customer success and/or support teams can also use it to easily and effectively identify customers who they can successfully upsell, which are not fully utilizing the product, and who may churn.

 Revenue intelligence applications eliminate siloed data from organizations and store it in a central location.
 A common pain point is a lack of integration between sales and marketing tools, as well as the teams themselves.
-Revenue intelligence solves this problem by automatically collecting, analyzing, and disseminating this data.
+Revenue intelligence solves this problem by automatically collecting, analyzing, and disseminating this data through use of a RevOps platform.
 This empowers both sales and marketing teams with one another’s data, which usually exists in separate tools or databases.
 Both teams can leverage revenue intelligence to gain more accurate insights.